TheDeanLab/navigate/docs/source/hardware.rst

 * Insert the USB that came with the camera into the computer and install HCImageLive.
 * When prompted with the DCAM-API Setup

-    * Intall the Active Silicon Firebird drivers for the FrameGrabber
+    * Install the Active Silicon Firebird drivers for the FrameGrabber
     * Select ... next to the tools button, and install DCAM tools onto the computer.

 * Shutdown the computer and intall the Hamamatsu frame grabber into an apporpriate PCIe-x16 slot on the motherboard.